khh7/Data-Processing/README.md

-# In-Memory Database with Transaction Support
+# Data Processing and Storage Assignment

 ## Overview
 This project implements an in-memory key-value database with transaction support.
 It allows atomic operations within transactions, ensuring data integrity.